madelinezday/buttondown/guides/stripe.md

 ### Set up your Stripe account through Buttondown

-We built a shortcut to sign up for Stripe in the "Paid Subscription" section of your Buttondown settings.
+Head to the "Paid Subscriptions" section of your Buttondown settings.
+You'll find a built-in shortcut to integrate your Buttondown account with Stripe.

 ![Link to sign up for Stripe through Buttondown](https://github.com/madelinezday/buttondown/blob/main/images/settings/monetizing:link-to-sign-up-for-stripe-tax-hi-res.gif?raw=true)